joshmoore/swat4hcls-2023--export-idr/paper/paper.md

 As such, the initial proposal for integration consisted of:

 1. Defining a LinkML model to be applied to the output of [omero-rdf](https://pypi.org/project/omero-rdf)
-2. Defining a secondary Bioschemas LinkML model
+2. Defining a secondary LinkML model to represent Bioschemas
 3. Defining a transformation from the exported RDF from the IDR into Bioschemas markup

 # Results

 As an exploratory hackathon, much of the time was spent on explaining each of the projects -- LinkML, Bioschemas, and IDR -- to one another.
-Once a common understanding was achieved, it was decided that a LinkML model for the Bioschemas metadata was not a viable.
+Once a common understanding was achieved, it was decided that a LinkML model for the Bioschemas metadata was not yet viable.
+There was no existing software for transforming between two LinkML projects, though a new project, "linkml-transformer", may will this gap, and there were no use cases at the table to drive the definition of the model.

-* Automatic generation of a schema from OME.xml
-* No Bioschemas LinkML
+Instead, the focus was on automatically generated a LinkML schema from the OME-XML schema [@discusses:Goldberg2005].

-* Explored the use of mappings
+Additional conversations covered the use of mappings with a particular focus on SSSOM.
-* Discussed SSSOM
-* Settled on custom

 # Discussion